Asia

 The double bed usually butted up against two walls.
 I found a little walking space around each of the two sides.
 And some rooms featured a futon for a third guest.

-Not a ton of space for luggage and we each had carry-on sized wheeled luggage and a backpack.
+There wasn’t a lot of space for luggage, and we each had carry-on-sized wheeled luggage and a backpack.
 Larger luggage would’ve been a storage problem.
-And closets are a luxury so not included in most budget rooms.
+Closets are a luxury so not included in most budget rooms.

-And the magical Japanese toilets are a marvel for the typical Westerner.
+The magical Japanese toilets are a marvel for the typical Westerner.
 It offers a warm seat.
 A bidet feature that the kids love to turn on.
-And some even feature music to mask the sounds of toilet business.
+Some even feature music to mask the sounds of toilet business.

 The only issue I had with the magical toilets of Japan was figuring out how to flush them.
 It’s not as obvious as it seems.

 I spent one night in a Japanese-style room.
-It’s was basically a mat lined open room with futon mattresses and bedding for each guest.
-The room included with a low table and cushions for sitting.
-No additional amenities though my room had air-conditioning.
+It was basically a mat-lined open room with futon mattresses and bedding for each guest.
+The room included a low table and cushions for sitting.
+No additional amenities, though my room had air-conditioning.

 If it’s your first experience in a Japanese-style room, limit it to one night.